 Look For Patterns in Music

-Music is a little more difficult for some children, because not all of them are able to distinguish the difference between a sound going up and a sound going down.
-But, there are basic patterns to listen for, such as the repetition of a chorus after a verse and the repeating melody of a verse and a chorus.
+Music is a little more difficult for some children because not all of them are able to distinguish the difference between a sound going up and a sound going down.
+There are basic patterns to listen for, though, such as the repetition of a chorus after a verse and the repeating melody of a verse and a chorus.

 You can also point out the patterns of short notes and long notes or play games that teach your child the patterns of rhythm.
-Often learning simple "clap, tap, slap" patterns can help kids listen differently for the patterns in music.
+Often, learning simple "clap, tap, slap" patterns can help kids listen for the patterns in music.

-Once your child has grasped the concept of patterns, he’ll not only see them everywhere, but he’ll be off to a great start when it comes to learning math!
+Once your child has grasped the concept of patterns, they'll not only see them everywhere, but they’ll be off to a great start when it comes to learning math!